AdS3 Orbifolds, BTZ Black Holes, and Holography: Euclidean continuation: Conical defects in

 The holographic map for these operators is precisely understood.
 As reviewed above, for the 1/2-BPS $\bZ_\sfk$ conical defects, these operators locally transform the vacuum state, which is a condensate of strings with the lowest unit of winding $1/n_5$, into a condensate of strings of winding $\sfk/n_5$.
 The fivebranes back-react by assuming a spiral shape at the source.
 In $(\cM)^N/S_N$ symmetric orbifold terms, the $\bZ_\sfk$ conical defect is associated to a particular orbifold twist operator where all the cycles have length $\sfk$.
 These operators create states in the R-R sector of the CFT, and carry spacetime quantum numbers~\eqref{qnums}.

-In string theory one uses such operators, having conformal dimension a finite fraction of the central charge $c_{ST}^{~}=6N$, to construct a ``heavy'' background~-- a state macroscopically excited away from the spacetime CFT vacuum~-- and then worldsheet string theory calculates the correlation functions of perturbative excitations around this state.
-In the spacetime CFT, these are correlation functions with two ``heavy'' operator insertions as well as some number of ``light'' operator insertions (whose conformal dimension $h\ll c_{ST}^{~}$).
-Correlation functions involving a single heavy defect have been analyzed in~\rcite{Bufalini:2022wzu}.
+In string theory one uses such operators, having conformal dimension a finite fraction of the central charge $\cst =6N$, to construct a ``heavy'' background~-- a state macroscopically excited away from the spacetime CFT vacuum~-- and then worldsheet string theory calculates the correlation functions of perturbative excitations around this state.
+In the spacetime CFT, these are correlation functions with two ``heavy'' operator insertions as well as some number of ``light'' operator insertions (whose conformal dimension $h\ll \cst$).
+Correlation functions involving a single heavy defect have been analyzed in~\rcite{Hijano:2015rla,Bufalini:2022wzu}; see~\rcite{Hijano:2015qja} for multipoint correlators.

 The geometries we have built above are the leading semi-classical approximation (in $1/N$) to spacetime CFT correlation functions of several heavy operators (one conjugate pair for each defect).
 Furthermore, these heavy backgrounds are exact solutions to classical string theory, non-perturbatively in~$\alpha'$.
 We saw this in section~\ref{sec:nullgauging} for a single conical defect, where the single $\bZ_\sfk$ identification could be diagonalized, and the $U(1)$ factor in the CFT where the orbifold acts as a shift symmetry could be isolated.
 Correlation functions of the orbifold are those of the cosets $\frac\sltwo\uone$ and $\frac\sutwo\uone$ times free field vertex operators on a modified lattice of windings and momenta resulting from the shift orbifold.